 - Arrive early before park opening.

-- At Disneyland, focus on Indiana Jones Adventure, Haunted Mansion and Pirates just after park opening or at the end of the night.
+- At Disneyland, focus on Indiana Jones Adventure and Pirates just after park opening or at the end of the night.

-- At Disney California Adventure, focus on rides without Genie+ at opening.
+- At Disney California Adventure, focus on Guardians of the Galaxy or rides without Lightning Lane Multi Pass at park opening.

 - Check the Disneyland app for wait times.